Black Head-Poulsallagh: Black Head Lighthouse

 The light was changed from carbide-to-water acetylene generators to propane in 1980, and in 2002 this was changed to solar power.
 The current flash character for Blackhead Lighthouse (Clare) is 1.0 second flash every 5.0 seconds.
 The white light has a range of 11 nautical miles, while the red light, designed to cover Loo Rock and assist in illuminating the anchorage, has a range of 8 nautical miles.
 The lighthouse is 8 metres in height, a two-storey square building.

 Archaeology

 This landscape is rich in archaeology and one of the best-known forts in the area is Caherdooneerish (Cathair Dhún Irghus) or Caherdoonfergus stone fort.
-Situated above Black Head Lighthouse, it is a D-shaped fort, reputed to have been associated with Irghus, one of the Firbolg chieftans.
+Situated above Black Head Lighthouse, it is a D-shaped fort, reputed to have been associated with Irghus, one of the Firbolg chieftains.